 12. Hug Often

 Hugging is known for being quite healing and actually promotes the release of good endorphins.
 Those endorphins make you feel happy.
-According to Pin Health, “When you hug someone, it relaxes muscles, increases circulation and releases endorphins in your body.
-This can reduce tension and may even help soothe aches and pains.”
+According to MedicineNet, can strengthen the immune system and ease depression.

 Hugs reduce stress and tension for both parties, and they instill a sense of connectedness.
 What’s to lose?
 If they’re comfortable with hugging, then hug your loved one as often as you can.
 Make sure to make it a habit in the last few visits you have with them.